-Rosie's AC Guide
+Rosie's Air Conditioning Consumer Guide

-One of the most expensive purchases you will ever make for your home is an air conditioner -- whether you are replacing existing equipment or choosing a heating, ventilating and air conditioning system (HVAC) for a new home.
+One of the most expensive purchases you will ever make for your home is an air conditioner.
+Whether you are replacing existing equipment or choosing a heating, ventilating, and air conditioning system (HVAC) for a new home.

 Once your AC system is up and running, it could be a decade or more before you replace it.
 Since you will be living with it for a long time, you want to choose wisely.
 The equipment, the duct design, the warranties and the installation contractor are all very critical to the success of your new system.

 If done correctly, a new air conditioner will result in more comfort year-round, lower energy bills, and better air quality, particularly because of recent improvements in cooling equipment technology and installation procedures.

 Here are basics to remember through the process:

 1 | Pick a contractor you can trust